 A number of previous studies have examined the role of peatlands in the global carbon balance (reviewed in Mitra et al., 2005), and Roulet (2000) focused on the role of Canadian peatlands in the Kyoto process.
-Here we augment these previous studies by considering all types of wetlands (not just

-- 1 peatlands) and integrate new data to examine the carbon balance in the wetlands of Canada, the United - 2 States, and Mexico.
+Here we augment these previous studies by considering all types of wetlands (not just peatlands) and integrate new data to examine the carbon balance in the wetlands of Canada, the United States, and Mexico.
 We also briefly compare these values to those from global wetlands.
-We limit this - 3 review to those components of the carbon budget that result in a net gaseous exchange with the - 4 atmosphere on an interannual basis and do not consider other internal carbon fluxes.
-We do not consider - 5 dissolved organic carbon (DOC) fluxes from wetlands, although they may be substantial (Moore 1997), - 6 because the oxidation of the DOC would be counted as atmospheric carbon emissions in the receiving - 7 ecosystems downstream, and we do not want to double-count fluxes. - 8 Given that many undisturbed wetlands are a natural sink for carbon dioxide and a source of methane, - 9 a note of caution in interpretation of our data is important.
-Using the International Panel on Climate - 10 Change (IPCC) terminology, a radiative forcing denotes "an externally imposed perturbation in the - radiative energy budget of the Earth's climate system" (Ramaswamy et al., 2001).
-Thus, it is the change - from a baseline condition in greenhouse gas fluxes in wetlands that constitute a radiative forcing that will - impact climate change, and carbon fluxes in unperturbed wetlands are important only in establishing a - baseline condition.
-For example, historical steady state rates of methane emissions from wetlands have - 15 zero net radiative forcing, but an increase in methane emissions due to climatic warming would constitute - a positive radiative forcing.
-Similarly, steady state rates of soil carbon sequestration in wetlands have zero - 17 net radiative forcing, but the lost sequestration capacity and the oxidation of the extant soil carbon pool in - drained wetlands are both positive radiative forcings.
+We limit this review to those components of the carbon budget that result in a net gaseous exchange with the atmosphere on an interannual basis and do not consider other internal carbon fluxes.
+We do not consider dissolved organic carbon (DOC) fluxes from wetlands, although they may be substantial (Moore, 1997), because the oxidation of the DOC would be counted as atmospheric carbon emissions in the receiving ecosystems downstream and we do not want to double-count fluxes.

+Given that many undisturbed wetlands are a natural sink for CO2 and a source of CH4, a note of caution in interpretation of our data is important.
+Using the International Panel on Climate Change (IPCC) terminology, a radiative forcing denotes "an externally imposed perturbation in the radiative energy budget of the Earth's climate system" (Ramaswamy et al., 2001).
+Thus, it is the change from a baseline condition in GHG fluxes in wetlands that constitute a radiative forcing that will impact climate change, and carbon fluxes in unperturbed wetlands are important only in establishing a baseline condition.
+For example, historical steady state rates of CH4 emissions from wetlands have zero net radiative forcing, but an increase in CH4 emissions due to climatic warming would constitute a positive radiative forcing.
+Similarly, steady state rates of soil carbon sequestration in wetlands have zero net radiative forcing, but the lost sequestration capacity and the oxidation of the soil carbon pool in drained wetlands are both positive radiative forcings.

-2. INVENTORIES
+13.2 INVENTORIES

-2.1 Current Wetland Area and Rates of Loss
+13.2.1 Current Wetland Area and Rates of Loss

-- The current and original wetland area and rates of loss are the basis for all further estimates of pools - and fluxes in this chapter.
-The loss of wetlands has caused the oxidation of their soil carbon, particularly - 24 in peatlands, reduced their ability to sequester carbon, and reduced their emissions of methane.
-The - 25 strengths and weakness of the wetland inventories of Canada, the United States, and Mexico are discussed - in Appendix 13A. - The conterminous United States has 312,000 km2 of FWMS wetlands, 93,000 km2 of peatlands, and - 28 25,000 km2 of estuarine wetlands, which encompass 5.5% of the land area (Table 13-1).
-This represents - 29 just 48% of the original wetland area in the conterminous United States (Table 13A-1 in Appendix 13A). - However, wetland losses in the United States have declined from 1,855 km2 yr-1 in the 1950s-1970s to - 31 237 km2 yr-1 in the 1980s-1990s (Dahl, 2000).
-Such data mask large differences in loss rates among - wetland classes and conversion of wetlands to other classes (Dahl, 2000), with potentially large effects on - carbon stocks and fluxes.
-For example, the majority of wetland losses in the United States have occurred - in FWMS wetlands.
-As of the early 1980s, 84% of U.S. peatlands were unaltered (Armentano and
+The current and original wetland area and rates of loss are the basis for all further estimates of pools and fluxes in this chapter.
+The loss of wetlands has caused the oxidation of their soil carbon, particularly in peatlands, reduced their ability to sequester carbon, and reduced their emissions of CH_4 .
+The strengths and weakness of the wetland inventories of Canada, the United States, and Mexico are discussed in Appendix F.

-Menges, 1986; Maltby and Immirzi, 1993; Rubec, 1996), and, given the current regulatory environment in the United States, recent rates of loss are likely small.
+The conterminous United States has 312,000 km2 of FWMS wetlands, 93,000 km2 of peatlands, and 25,000 km2 of estuarine wetlands, which encompass 5.5% of the land area (Table 13.1).
+This represents just 48% of the original wetland area in the conterminous United States (Table F.1 in Appendix F).

+1 The uncertainties for the numerical values cited in this chapter are presented and explained in Table 13.1 and Appendix F.

-Table 13-1.
-The area, carbon pool, net carbon balance, and methane flux from wetlands in North America and the world.
+Table 13.1 The area, carbon pool, net carbon balance, and methane flux from wetlands in North America and the world.
+Positive fluxes indicate net fluxes to the atmosphere, whereas negative fluxes indicate net fluxes into an ecosystem.
+Citations and assumptions in calculations are in the text and in Appendix F (see Box 13.1 for uncertainty conventions).